nouriach/quote-generator/README.md

 ![image](https://user-images.githubusercontent.com/49981579/69883311-780cfe80-12cb-11ea-8086-1c92838b630a.png)

 # Instalation and Setup Instructions

-**Important**: This repo does not have either the node modules or the package.json files included.
+**Important**: The project was built using React.js.
+This repo does not have either the node modules or the package.json files included to successfully run the React Web App.

 Once the repo has been downloaded, navigate to the folder through your terminal/command prompt and hit: